JayWalker512/CryptoNoter/README.md

 * Updates
 15/12/17 - I am currently building up a low difficulty mining pool for XMR.
 Will include in this project once that's completed. =)
+16/12/17 - The mining pool is setup & waiting for sync.
+In addition, i am working to edit the WebAssembly and recompile the .wasm file.
+If you are forking from this project, please kindly pull your updates.

 Please consider a donation for my future developments.
 Thank you